Unaimend/bionim/README.md

 # Credits
 In this section are all packages listed on which bionim depends and which were not created by me.
  * [PhylogeNi](https://github.com/kerrycobb/PhylogeNi) A library for working with phylogenetic trees
+ * [bio_seq](https://github.com/kerrycobb/nim-dna-seq) A library for working with bioinformatic sequence types

 # Contributions
 If you want to contribute or think that a specific algorithm or data structure should be included in this package just create an issue.